fethalen/fethalen/README.md

 ### Hello there 👋

-I am a PhD student at the Department for Animal Evolution and Biodiversity at the University of Göttingen.
+I am a PhD student working at the Department for Animal Evolution and Biodiversity at the University of Göttingen.
 In my research, I am generating a phylogeny for the animal family Nereididae (Annelida), which comprises over 700 described species.